aws/amazon-vpc-cni-k8s/README.md

 Default: `true`

 Subnet discovery is enabled by default.
 VPC-CNI will pick the subnet with the most number of free IPs from the nodes' VPC/AZ to create the secondary ENIs.
-The subnets considered are the subnet the node is created in and subnets tagged with `kubernetes.io/role/cni`.
+The subnets considered are the subnet the node is created in and subnets tagged with the value specified in `SUBNET_DISCOVERY_TAG_KEY` (defaults to `kubernetes.io/role/cni`).
 If `ENABLE_SUBNET_DISCOVERY` is set to `false` or if DescribeSubnets fails due to IAM permissions, all secondary ENIs will be created in the subnet the node is created in.

+#### `SUBNET_DISCOVERY_TAG_KEY` (v1.19.5+)

+Type: String

+Default: `kubernetes.io/role/cni`

+Specifies the tag key to use for subnet discovery.
+This allows sharing a VPC across multiple EKS clusters, each with their own set of subnets.
+For example, setting this to `kubernetes.io/cluster/cluster-name` would limit subnet discovery to only subnets tagged specifically for that cluster.

 #### `ENABLE_PREFIX_DELEGATION` (v1.9.0+)